FrancescoDiCursi/unipi-ai4society-plan-assistant/README.md

     Click on the arrows in the table header to sort the table based on a single column.

-    Click on the names in the table to go to the course page.
+    Click on the names in the table to either scroll to the course or to go the course page.

     Click on "Open" or "Close" to show or hide a section.